-For screening to be effective, the screening programme should be well organized and ensure high coverage of the eligible population; must incorporate a screening test that is accurate, feasible, affordable, culturally acceptable, and safe; should provide prompt diagnostic, treatment, and follow-up services to those with positive screening tests; and should ensure the quality at every step.
+For screening to be effective, the screening programme should be well organized and ensure high coverage of the eligible population; must incorporate a screening test that is accurate, feasible, affordable, culturally acceptable, and safe; should provide prompt diagnostic, treatment, and follow-up services to those with positive results from screening tests; and should ensure the quality at every step.
 To minimize the harms and increase the benefits of screening, the services should be evidence-based, quality-assured, and equitably distributed.
 A major focus of the Screening Group is to generate evidence on the real-world effectiveness of cancer early detection programmes by measuring their performance in different settings using a common set of indicators.